rust-lang/book/src/ch17-05-streams.md

 ## Streams

-So far in this chapter, we have mostly stuck with individual futures.
+So far in this chapter, we have mostly stuck to individual futures.
 The one big exception was the async channel we used.
-Recall how we used the receiver for our async channel in the [“Message Passing”][17-02-messages] earlier in the chapter, which waits on a sequence of items produced over time—a *stream*.
+Recall how we used the receiver for our async channel in the [“Message Passing”][17-02-messages] earlier in the chapter.
+The async `recv` method produces a sequence of items over time.
+This is an instance of a much more general pattern, often called a *stream*.

 A sequence of items is something we have seen before, when we looked at the `Iterator` trait in Chapter 13, but there are two differences between iterators and the async channel receiver.
 The first difference is the element of time: iterators are synchronous, while the channel receiver is asynchronous.
 The second difference is the API.
-With iterators, if we worked with them directly rather than using `iter` or `.into_iter` (including implicitly with a `for` loop), we called `next`, whereas with the channel we call `recv`.
-Otherwise, these APIs feel very similar.
+When working directly with an `Iterator`, we call its synchronous `next` method.
+With a `trpl::Receiver`, we call an asynchronous `recv` method instead, but these APIs otherwise feel very similar.

-That is not a coincidence.
-A stream—of messages or of anything else—is like an an asynchronous form of iteration.
-In fact, we can create a stream from any iterator.
-Like an iterator, we can work with a stream by calling its `next` method, and then awaiting the output, as in Listing 17-29.
+That similarity is not a coincidence.
+A stream is like an asynchronous form of iteration.
+Whereas the `trpl::Receiver` specifically waits to receive messages, though, a general-purpose stream API needs to be much more general: it will just provide the next item like `Iterator` does, but asynchronously.
+In fact, this is roughly how it works in Rust, so we can actually create a stream from any iterator.
+As with an iterator, we can work with a stream by calling its `next` method, and then awaiting the output, as in Listing 17-29.

 <Listing number="17-29" caption="Creating a stream from an iterator and printing its values" file-name="src/main.rs">